Havarti: History

 Havarti was previously called "Danish Tilsiter" after the German cheese type tilsiter.
 Danish production began in 1921.
 In 1952, the cheese was named Havarti, after Havartigården near Holte, where the Danish cheese pioneer Hanne Nielsen worked in the 19th century.
-Among other cheeses, Nielsen created a Tilsit cheese with cumin for King Christian IX of Denmark.
+Among other cheeses, Nielsen created a Tilsit cheese with caraway for King Christian IX of Denmark.

 Some sources, such as The Oxford Companion to Cheese, say that Nielsen invented Havarti cheese, while the Dansk Biografisk Leksikon states that the current Havarti is not based on her cheesemaking.

-The original havarti cheese is different from flødehavarti ("cream Havarti"), which is made from high-pasteurized milk, so that the whey proteins that would otherwise be eliminated during production remain in the curd.
+The original Havarti cheese is different from flødehavarti ("cream Havarti"), which is made from high-pasteurized milk, so that the whey proteins that would otherwise be eliminated during production remain in the curd.
 This raises yields, but alters the taste and texture.
-Cream havarti usually ripens very little, since the remaining whey proteins cause problems (off-taste, odd appearance) during prolonged ripening.
+Cream Havarti usually ripens very little, since the remaining whey proteins cause problems (off-taste, odd appearance) during prolonged ripening.

 Description

 Havarti is made like most cheeses, by introducing rennet to milk to cause curdling.
 The curds are pressed into cheese molds which are drained, and then the cheese is aged.

 Havarti was traditionally a smear-rind cheese, but modern flødehavarti is not.
 Havarti is a washed-curd cheese, which contributes to the subtle flavor of the cheese.
 Havarti is an interior-ripened cheese that is rindless, smooth, and slightly bright-surfaced with a cream to yellow color depending on type.
 It has very small and irregular openings called eyes distributed throughout.

 Havarti has a buttery aroma and can be somewhat sharp in the stronger varieties, much like Swiss-type cheeses.
-The taste is buttery, from somewhat to very sweet, and slightly acidic.
+The taste is buttery, from somewhat to very sweet, and slightly acidic, similar in taste to mozzarella.
 It is typically aged about three months, though when the cheese is older, it becomes more salty and tastes like hazelnut.
 When left at room temperature, the cheese tends to soften quickly.

-Flavored variants of havarti are available.
+Flavored variants of Havarti are available.